peoplenarthax/peoplenarthax/README.md

 # Angel Paredes Barato - @PeopleNArthax

 Hello everyone!
-My name is Angel and I am a full-stack developer (more focus on FE but with a good system vision) who likes to play and experiment.
+My name is Angel and I am a full-stack developer (more focus on FE but with a good system vision), a technical leader and a life-time researcher/learner.

 ## What am I doing?